Joey Yung: 2010–2019

 On 29 January 2010, the 10th Anniversary EP titled Joey Ten was released together with the Joey Ten Boxset.
 The EP consisted of 10 different covers (9 for Version 1 and 1 for Version 2) and five songs.
-The Joey Ten Boxset included a photo album, stickers, a thank you card from Yung, a 'Chofy' bookmark, a comic book, a 'Chofy' USB, a DVD, and the new EP ('Chofy' is plush that represents Joey and the name is a combination of her Chinese name and Miffy).
-Three songs were promoted from the EP and all were charted at number one on three or more charts.
+The Joey Ten Boxset included a photo album, stickers, a thank you card from Yung, a 'Chofy' bookmark, a comic book, a 'Chofy' USB, a DVD, and the new EP ('Chofy' is a plush that represents Joey, and the name is a combination of her Chinese name and Miffy).
+Three songs were promoted from the EP, all reaching number one on at least three charts.
 In March, Yung concluded her StarLight Tour with two final shows in Sydney and Melbourne.
-On 20 August, she released another EP, EP2010, and in November she began her Number6 concert, which was her sixth major solo concert held at the Hong Kong Coliseum.
+On 20 August 2010, she released another EP, EP2010, and in November she began her Number6 concert, which was her sixth major solo concert held at the Hong Kong Coliseum.

 In 2011, Yung took a break for the first time since 2002 and travelled around the world.
 She stated that she would be focusing on the Mandarin-language market after the break, recording a new Mandarin album and carrying out promotions in Taiwan and Mainland China.
-On 26 April 2011, Yung became the first Chinese female singer to perform at London's Royal Albert Hall and t\e third Chinese singer overall, after her mentor Roman Tam in 1979 and Eason Chan in 2010.
-This was her first concert in Europe.
-On 23 September 2011, Yung released her 21st studio album, Joey & Joey.
+On 26 April 2011, Yung became the first Chinese female singer to perform at London's Royal Albert Hall and the third Chinese singer overall, after her mentor Roman Tam in 1979 and Eason Chan in 2010.
+This was her first concert in Europe, and on 23 September 2011, Yung released her 21st studio album, Joey & Joey.
 From the album, the song "13:00 (13點)" took the number one spot on three of the four major Hong Kong music charts, and the songs "The Tree with a Thousand Flowers (花千樹)" and "Wallpaper (牆紙)" were number ones on all four charts.
 Joey & Joey became the highest-selling local album of the year.
 Yung also starred in the film Diva, produced by Chapman To.

 During the first half of 2012, she continued to tour with her Number 6 concert in Macau, Reno, Atlantic City, and Toronto.
 In July, she released her seventh Mandarin album Moment, from which she promoted the songs "Right Time (正好)", "Looking at Flowers Through the Fog (霧裏看花)", and "Increase Power (加大力度)".
 That year, she sang the theme song "Drama Series (連續劇)" for the TVB show The Hippocratic Crush and received a total of fourteen awards at the four major awards ceremonies.